theirix/json_accessors/README.md

     cp json_accessors--<version>.sql `<postgresql_install_dir>/bin/pg_config --sharedir`/extension

-Create an extension by running:
+To uninstall extension just remove files you copied before.

+### Creating extension in a database

+Extension must be previously installed to a PostgreSQL directory.

+Extension is created in a particular database (as superuser):

-    create extension json_accessors
+    create extension json_accessors;

-It creates all the accessors functions.
+It creates all the functions, operators and other stuff from extension.
 Note that you must restart a server if a previous library was already installed at the same place.
+In other words, always restart to be sure.

-To drop all functions use:
+To drop an extension use:

-    drop extension json_accessors cascade
+    drop extension json_accessors cascade;

-To uninstall extension just remove files you copied before.

 License information